Bladon

-Bladon is a village and civil parish on the River Glyme about 6+1/2 mi northwest of Oxford, Oxfordshire, England, notable as the burial place of Sir Winston Churchill.
+Bladon is a village and civil parish on the River Glyme about 6+1/2 mi northwest of Oxford, Oxfordshire, England.
+It is where Sir Winston Churchill is buried.
 The 2011 Census recorded the parish's population as 898.

 Places of worship

 St Martin's Church

 St Martin's Church was originally 11th or 12th century, and its south porch had a Norman doorway.
 However, the old church was demolished in 1802 and a new building completed in 1804.
 This in turn was completely rebuilt in 1891 to designs by the Gothic Revival architect A.W.
 Blomfield.

 The parish of St Martin's includes Blenheim Palace, the family seat of the Duke of Marlborough.
-Most members of the Spencer-Churchill family are interred in St. Martin's parish churchyard at Bladon; only the Dukes and Duchesses are buried in the Blenheim Palace chapel.
+Most members of the Spencer-Churchill family are buried in St Martin's parish churchyard at Bladon; only the Dukes and Duchesses are interred in the Blenheim Palace chapel.
 Blenheim Palace is also the birthplace of Winston Churchill, who was Prime Minister of the United Kingdom 1940–45 and again 1951–55.
 Like his parents, he was buried in St. Martin's parish churchyard after his death, in 1965; his wife Clementine was buried in the same grave after her death 12 years later.